-45. AZ, GT, MN,....., YB, EV.
-The value at blank space (....) will be:
+45. AZ, GT, MN,, YB, EV.
+The value at blank space () will be:

-- (a) JH
+(a) JH

-- (b) SH
+(b) SH

-- (c) SK
+(c) SK

-- (d) TS
+(d) TS

-- 46. In a multi-storey building on one floor there are six flats in two rows facing East and West and they are allotted to A, B, C, D, E, and F. B gets an East facing flat, which is not next to D. F and D gets diagonally opposite flat.
-A gets a West facing flat and E gets an East facing flat.
-Whose flat is between A and F?
+46. East facir multi-storey building on one floor there are six flats in two rows facing and West and they are allotted to A, B, C, D, E, and F. B gets an East ang flat, which is not next to D. F and D gets diagonally opposite flat.
+A gets est facing flat and E gets an East facing flat.
+Whose flat is between A and

-- (a) B
+(a) В

-- (b) C
+(b) C

-- (c) D
+(c) D

-- (d) F
+(d) F

-- 47. Balkrishna is Ritik's neighbour, and his house is 200 meters away in the northwest direction from Ritik's house.
-Jayendra is Ritik's neighbour, and his house is located 200 meters away in the south-west direction from Ritik's house.
-Girdhari is Jalendra's neighbour, and he stays 200 meters away in the southeast direction from Jayendra's house.
-Ritik is Girdhari's neighbour, and his house is located 200 meters away in north-east direction from Girdhari's house.
+47. west is lo Gird east hous rishna is Ritik's neighbour, and his house is 200 meters away in the north-the direction from Ritik's house.
+Jayendra is Ritik's neighbour, and his house cated 200 meters away in the south-west direction from Ritik's house. hari is Jalendra's neighbour, and he stays 200 meters away in the south-direction from Jayendra's house.
+Ritik is Girdhari's neighbour, and his see is located 200 meters away in north-east direction from Girdhari's see.
 Then where is the position of Ritik's house in relation to Balkrishna's?

-- (a) South-East
+(a) South-East

-- (b) South-West
+(b) South-West

-- (c) North
+(c) North

-- (d) North-East
+(d) North-East

-- 48. If Ajay stands on his head with his face towards North, in which direction will his left-hand point ?
+48. • ay stands on his head with his face towards North, in which direction will eft-hand point?

-- (a) North-East
+(a) North-East

-- (b) North
+(b) North

-- (c) East
+(c) East

-- (d) North-West
+(d) North-West

-- 49. One morning after sunrise, A and B were talking to each other face to face very closely at a crossing point.
-If B's shadow was exactly to the right of A, in which direction B was facing?
+49. very morning after sunrise, A and B were talking to each other face to face closely at a crossing point.
+If B's shadow was exactly to the right of A, in the direction B was facing?

-- (a) East
+(a) East

-- (b) West
+(b) West

-- (c) North

-- (d) South